-Since 2003 the migration from rural areas started to increase faster then from urban onesand a difference reached 4 - 6 percentage points.
-The higher migration rate from rural areas is also manifested by the higher share of those who migrated for the firs time. (see Figure I.2.2).
+Since 2003 the migration from rural areas started to increase faster then from urban ones and a difference reached 4 - 6 percentage points.
+The higher migration rate from rural areas is also manifested by the higher share of those who migrated for the first time. (see Figure

+2.2).
 It means that the number of "new migrants" is higher in the countryside than in the cities.
+Currently as much as 68,9% of all migrants come from rural areas.

-High migration rate seriously influences the level of economic activity in Moldova and particularly in the rural areas (see Figure I.2.3).
-One has to take into account that as much as 68,9% of all migrants come from rural areas .
-In 1999 the economic activity rate in rural areas was 62,6% and in urban areas it was only slightly lower reaching 59,7%.
-Afterwards till 2006 one has been observing a constant decrease of economic activity rates - to 43,7% in rural areas but "only" to 49,7% in the cities.
-Due to the constantly increasing number of migrants the economically active population is going down respectively.
+High migration rate seriously influences the level of economic activity particularly in the rural areas (see Figure 2.3) a due to the constantly increasing number of migrants the economically active population is going down.
+In 1999 the economic activity rate there was 62,6% and in urban areas it was only slightly lower reaching 59,7%.
+Afterwards till 2006 one has been observing a constant decrease of economic activity rates - to 43,7% in rural areas but "only" to 49,7% in the cities..